winitzki/scall/tutorial/programming_dhall.md

 ```

 To make the derivations shorter, we will consider `F` as a fixed functor and denote `fixf = fixG F functorF` and `unfixf = unfixG F functorF`.
-(The functions `fixG` and `unfixG` were defined in the section "The fixpoint isomorphism", chapter "Encoding of greatest fixpoints".)
+(The functions `fixG` and `unfixG` were defined in the section "The fixpoint isomorphism for greatest fixpoints", chapter "Encoding of greatest fixpoints".)
 We can then simplify the code of those functions, assuming that `F` and `functorF` are given and fixed.
 We will also denote the type `GFix F` simply by `G`.
 We will then transform the type signatures to use curried arguments, eliminating the record type `{ seed : t, step : t → F t }`.